Quintessence Help Centre

 ImportODBC

-The ImportODBC() function imports data from a specified ODBC source into Excel.
-The function allows users to import specific columns that satisfy user-defined criteria.
-Related
+The ImportODBC() function retrieves data from a specified ODBC source.
+It allows users to request specific columns that meet user-defined criteria.
+Related functions: ImportCSV, ImportExcel, ImportText Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -